 Concern over this gap, and a determination to bridge it, has played a predominant role in shaping recent international human rights system reforms.
 For example, when proposing to replace the former Commission on Human Rights with a smaller, more powerful Human Rights Council (the Council), former UN Secretary-General Kofi Annan made clear that a primary objective of the new body would be to 'lead the international community from the era of declaration to the era of implementation.'
-When the UN General Assembly formally established the Council with resolution 60/251, it emphasised that it should 'promote the full fulfil this mandate, the General Assembly (GA) instructed the Council to develop working methods that 'enable genuine dialogue, [are] results-oriented, allow for and their implementation, and also allow for substantive interaction with special procedures and mechanisms.'
+When the UN General Assembly formally established the Council with resolution 60/251, it emphasised that it should 'promote the full implementation of States' human rights obligations.
+To fulfil this mandate, the General Assembly (GA) instructed the Council to develop working methods that 'enable genuine dialogue, [are] results-oriented, allow for subsequent follow-up discussions to recommendations and their implementation, and also allow for substantive interaction with special procedures and mechanisms.'